 The “Ambiance” was a StreetSide plastic table with plastic chairs from Big-C under neon lights with “Do-Do-Doo-Ther-Tum” playing off in the distance from somebody’s radio along the road.
-Probably everybody in Thailand about this time will remember this song - it sticks in your head for weeks.
+Everybody in Thailand about this time will probably remember this song - it sticks in your head for weeks.

-The next morning, highly motivated after last night’s dinner and what had happened so far with our planned tour from Phuket to Pattaya, we got back on the road to Cha-Am/Hua Hin.
+The following day, highly motivated after last night’s dinner and what had happened so far with our planned tour from Phuket to Pattaya, we returned to Cha-Am/Hua Hin.
 Once again, about halfway there, we found a gorgeous Waterfall.
 We hung out there for a while before we hit the road again.

 Eventually, we got where we were going.
-After three days on the road, we realized we weren’t really in a hurry to get anywhere… As a great travel writer once said - traveling is all about the journey; the destination is just where you happen to end up.
+After three days on the road, we realized we weren’t in a hurry to get anywhere… As a great travel writer once said - traveling is all about the journey; the destination is where you end up.

 This was especially true because when we finally got to Hua Hin, we didn’t find a room anywhere.
 And after we decided to continue to Cha-Am, we got pounded by heavy rain!